HewlettPackard/OpenShift-on-SimpliVity/README.md

 Out of the box, built-in applications can be accessed by internal users (such as Jeff in the diagram above) via the backend network.
 An example of that is the OpenShift console which can be found at `htts://console-openshift-console.apps.hpe.hpecloud.org` assuming the cluster was deployed with `domain_name: hpecloud.org` and `cluster_name: hpe`.

-In this **example**, external users like Sally use the domain name `cloudra.local` to access resources and services provided by the IT organization. `hpe.cloudra.local` is a DNS zone used to manage records pertaining to this specific cluster.
+In this example, external users like Sally use the domain name `cloudra.local` to access resources and services provided by the IT organization. `hpe.cloudra.local` is a DNS zone used to manage records pertaining to this specific cluster.

 In order to achieve the above, the DNS resolver that Sally is using must have the following DNS records defined: